 Maureen Corrigan is the book critic for NPR's Fresh Air.
 Her reviews and essays have appeared in many publications including The New York Times, Newsday, and The Nation.
 She regularly writes a mystery column for The Washington Post and teaches literature at Georgetown University.
-In 2005, Corrigan published Leave Me Alone, I'm Reading: Finding and Losing Myself in Books.
+In 2005, Corrigan published Leave Me Alone, I'm Reading: Finding and Losing Myself in Books, and in 2014, So We Read On: How The Great Gatsby Came to be and Why it Endures.

 Dana Gioia, the former Chairman of the National Endowment for the Arts, is an acclaimed poet, critic, and literary anthologist.
 His third collection of poetry, Interrogations at Noon (2001), won the American Book Award.
 He has also written collections of essays, including Can Poetry Matter?: Essays on Poetry and American Culture (1992; 2002) and Disappearing Ink: Poetry at the End of Print Culture (2004).

-A second-generation Chinese-American, Gish Jen is the author of the novels Typical American (1991), Mona in the Promised Land (1996), The Love Wife (2004), and World and Town (2010), and a collection of short stories, Who's Irish?
+A second-generation Chinese-American, Gish Jen is the author of the novels Typical American (1991), Mona in the Promised Land (1996), The Love Wife (2004), World and Town (2010), Tiger Writing (2013), and a collection of short stories, Who's Irish?
 (1999).
 Jen is a recipient of the Lannan Award for Fiction and the Strauss Living Award from the American Academy of Arts and Letters.
-In addition, she is a lecturer at Harvard University.
+In addition, she has lectured at Harvard University.

-Actor-director Robert Redford is best known for roles in Butch Cassidy and the Sundance Kid (1969), The Way We Were (1973), The Sting (1973), The Great Gatsby (1974), The Natural (1984), Out of Africa (1985), and Lions for Lambs (2007).
+Actor-director Robert Redford is best known for roles in Butch Cassidy and the Sundance Kid (1969), The Way We Were (1973), The Sting (1973), The Great Gatsby (1974), The Natural (1984), Out of Africa (1985), Lions for Lambs (2007), and All is Lost (2013).
 He won an Oscar for directing Ordinary People (1980).
 With grant support from the National Endowment for the Arts, Redford created the Sundance Institute in 1980, whose film festival and workshops earned him an honorary Oscar in 2002.
 In 2010, he was awarded the French Knighthood in the Legion d'Honneur.

 Known to most Americans as D.A.
 Jack McCoy on Law & Order, Sam Waterston has enjoyed a diverse acting career.
 His performance as Nick Carraway in The Great Gatsby (1974) received Golden Globe nominations for best supporting actor and most promising newcomer.
 A eight-time Emmy Award nominee, he won for hosting Lost Civilizations (1995) and received an Oscar nomination for Best Actor in The Killing Fields (1984).